Chinese online literature

 Chinese online literature, also known as Chinese internet literature or Chinese web literature, refers to works of literature written in the Chinese language that are published and read directly on the internet.
 Originating in the 1980s, it has seen increasing development in the 21st century with the increase of mobile reading throughout the world, especially as the internet has become more accessible.
 Most Chinese internet literature has made use of the popularity of scrolling platforms and literature tends to be published in a serialized format, with this literature being known as webnovels or light novels.

+History

+Academic Guobin Yang defined internet literature as "all web-based writings that are viewed as literature by their authors or readers."
+This is a more open definition than Western definitions of electronic literature, which require aesthetic use of digital media such as interactivity, multimodality or animation.
+According to academic Michel Hockx, Chinese internet literature either "in established literary genres or in innovative literary forms" is "written especially for publication in an interactive online context and meant to be read on screen."